xpportal/Micro-Plugin-Publisher/api/README.md

 - Version history maintenance for each plugin.
 - The ability to rollback to previous versions if needed.

+Rate Limiting:
+- IP-based rate limiting using Cloudflare KV
+- 5 downloads per hour per IP/plugin combination

+Chunked Uploads:
+Large plugin files are handled through chunked uploads.
+The system:
+- Splits files into manageable chunks
+- Handles upload interruption/resume
+- Validates chunk integrity
+- Cleans up incomplete uploads
+- Processes chunks using format `{folderName}/chunks_{pluginName}/{pluginName}_chunk_{number}_{total}`

 When using the API to upload or update plugins, always include the version information and follow the workflow of checking versions and creating backups before finalizing uploads.

-## Customizing Author Pages
+## Customizing Author Plugin and Search Pages

-Author pages can be customized by modifying the `generateAuthorHTML` function in the worker code.
+Pages can be customized by modifying the `generate<type>HTML` function in each worker template file.
 To customize your author page:

 1. Edit the `src/authorTemplate.js` file (or create it if it doesn't exist).
 2. Implement your custom HTML generation logic.
 For example: